 Sometime around 2014, the City leadership began consolidating departments which freed up the public works department, housed at a former waste treatment plant which was previously consolidated with the county about 10 years prior.
 This 8-acre parcel of land, located in the NW corner of the city limits, became the perfect location for the “shelter” for which the community had wished.

-Community Solutions is the lead group—One Hopeful Place is the Village being creating.
+Community Solutions is the lead group—One Hopeful Place is the Village being created.
 We look forward to having you, the reader of this tutorial, join our efforts to make One Hopeful Place the front door into permanent housing, and working with us to end the cycle of homelessness for those experiencing housing loss in Okaloosa County.